Idealised 2-D viscoelastic loading problem in a square box¶

 plotter.close()

 Looking at the animation, we can see that as the weight of the ice load builds up the mantle deforms, pushing up material away from the ice load.
-If we kept the ice load fixed this forebulge will eventually grow enough that it balances the weight of the ice, i.e the mantle is in isostatic equilbrium and the deformation due to the ice load stops.
+If we kept the ice load fixed this forebulge will eventually grow enough that it balances the weight of the ice, i.e the mantle is in isostatic equilibrium and the deformation due to the ice load stops.
 At 100 thousand years when the ice is removed the topographic highs associated with forebulges are now out of equilibrium so the flow of material in the mantle reverses back towards the previously glaciated region.

 References¶